Topology-aware Serverless Function-Execution Scheduling: Evaluation

 For each test, we execute 10 runs, removing and re-deploying the whole platform every 2 repetitions to avoid benchmarking specific configurations, e.g., bad, random configurations where vanilla OpenWhisk elects as primary a high-latency worker.
 The unique exception is \textbf{cold-start}, which is a long-running test (see the discussion above), for which we considered 3 runs; these are sufficient to evaluate cache invalidation and the corresponding initialisation times, which are independent of decisions taken at deployment time.

 \paragraph{Cluster}

-We deployed both the vanilla and extended versions of OpenWhisk on a cluster composed of six virtual machines distributed across two different regions (corresponding to two zone labels used in the deployment).
-The vanilla version is the one from OpenWhisk's official repository\footnote{\url{https://github.com/apache/openwhisk-deploy-kube}} at commit 18960f.
+We deployed both the vanilla and extended versions of OpenWhisk on a cluster composed of eight virtual machines distributed across two different regions (corresponding to two zone labels used in the deployment).
+The vanilla version is the one from OpenWhisk's official repository\footnote{\url{https://github.com/apache/openwhisk-deploy-kube}.} at commit 18960f.

+As mentioned in \cref{sec:deploy_openwhisk}, we use a Terraform script to programmatically provision VMs.
+Specifically we provision six VMs.
 We used a Kubernetes master node (not used as a computation node by OpenWhisk), along with one controller and one worker in the first region: \textit{France Central}.
 The other controller and its two associated workers were in the second region: \textit{East US}.
-All workers were \textit{Standard\_DS1\_v2} Azure virtual machines, while the Kubernetes master node and both controllers were \textit{Standard\_B2s} Azure virtual machines.
+All workers are \textit{Standard\_DS1\_v2} Azure virtual machines, while the Kubernetes master node and both controllers are \textit{Standard\_B2s} Azure virtual machines.

 We also deployed two machines in the same AWS region (\textit{us-east}): a \textit{t2.micro} EC2 instance for MongoDB and a \textit{t2.medium} EC2 instance for the \textbf{terrain} backend.
 All machines (both on Azure and AWS) ran Ubuntu 20.04.